Chris Kreider: 2015–2016

 The 2015–16 NHL season was the shortest of Kreider's professional career, as he missed three games due to injuries and the Rangers were eliminated early in the playoffs.
 Kreider and the Rangers struggled from the start of the season, with Kreider only scoring three goals through 24 games.
 At the end of November, he took on responsibility for their losses and his poor play by saying: "It [2015–16 season] has been about as bad as it can be, and it is nobody's fault but my own.
 Everyone in here has been supportive, the coaches have given me every opportunity in every way."
 Shortly thereafter, Kreider began skating with different linemates, including Oscar Lindberg and Rick Nash, after his usual centreman sustained an injury.
 Kreider missed a game in early January following a hand laceration and another later that month due to neck spasms.
 Kreider scored his 20th goal of the season on April 4, 2016, to help the Rangers qualify for the 2016 Stanley Cup playoffs.
-However, the team was eliminated in the Eastern Conference First Round for the first time since 2010–11.
+However, the team was eliminated in the Eastern Conference first round for the first time since the 2010–11 season.